bertt/pygeoapi/docs/source/plugins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The pygeoapi process manager may also be customized.
-Similarly to the provider plugins, you may use the pygeoapi configuration's ``server.manager.name`` to indicate either the dotted path to the python package and the relevant manager class (*i.e.* similar to option 1 above) or the name of a known core pygeoapi plugin (*i.e.*, similar to option 2 above).
+Similarly to the provider plugins, you may use the pygeoapi configuration's ``server.manager.name`` to indicate either the dotted path to the Python package and the relevant manager class (*i.e.* similar to option 1 above) or the name of a known core pygeoapi plugin (*i.e.*, similar to option 2 above).